RoomPilot: Controllable Indoor Scene Synthesis via Multimodal Semantic Parsing: Related Work

 \subsection{Procedural Based Scene Generation}

 Procedural Content Generation (PCG) has seen extensive research for generating both outdoor and indoor 3D scenes \cite{procthor, infinigen2024indoors, raistrick2024infinigen, zhou2025roomcraft, gasch2022procedural, zhou2024scenex, sun20253d}.
-Infinigen Indoors \cite{infinigen2024indoors} is capable of generating infinite indoor scenes, but it lacks the ability to customize and generate interactive scenes based on user input.
-RoomCraft \cite{zhou2025roomcraft} can generate complete indoor scenes from multiple modalities, but its process is uncontrollable, limiting precise customization and embodied interaction.
-ProcTHOR \cite{procthor} supports infinite interactive indoor scene generation, yet lacks user-driven customization and produces low-quality scenes.
+Infinigen Indoors \cite{infinigen2024indoors} is capable of generating infinite indoor scenes.
+RoomCraft \cite{zhou2025roomcraft} generates complete indoor scenes from multiple modalities.
+ProcTHOR \cite{procthor} supports infinite interactive indoor scene generation, yet lacks user-driven customization.
+However, these methods typically rely on hand-crafted rules or programmatic specifications, where scene structure and object relationships are implicitly encoded in generation scripts.
+As a result, while procedural approaches excel at scalability and physical plausibility, they offer limited controllability at the semantic and relational level, making it difficult to precisely align generated scenes with user intentions.